-Action: Activate the pump by operating the machine in spin mode.
+Activate the pump by using the diagnostics mode or operating the machine in spin mode.
 Check the pump is rotating.
 If it is not operating, and Primary and Secondary checks have been performed, then replace the Motor Control Module.

 38. (00100110) Pressure Sensor Fault